 of a pub to now being an accountant within a large financial services organisation.
 I wanted to become a governor to understand more about the strategy of the school, the challenges it faces, and support it in achieving its goals, providing a professional perspective from a regulated environment.
 As a member of the Resource Committee I can help within my areas of expertise, and I am sure will develop some new skills along the way.
 In my free time I am a keen cyclist, and coach in the mini and junior section of Tring rugby club.

 I have been a Parent Governor since October 2016.
-I have two children who attend the school; they are currently in the preschool and Year 1.
+I have two children who attend the school.
 Since my eldest child started at Edlesborough School I have been a member of FOES.
 I have twenty years’ experience in the IT industry and so am able to support the school in matters of IT which I feel is particularly important to children’s education and which I am aware can be a constant drain on teacher time.
 I am currently the school Website Governor.

 I became a Governor in 2014 and my oldest child attends the school.
 I have both a boy and a girl.
 I joined the Governors to learn more about the school that my children are attending and the education they are receiving.
 As a part-time teacher for manears I hope to be able to support the school in moving forwards as my profession is in primary education.
 I have worked in Church schools, Primary and Infant schools in Hertfordshire.
 I am a member of the Performance Committee.